-Joy, 88, from Stockport had a similar experience: ‘My husband died and left me on my own.
+Joy, 88, from Stockport, found herself on her own after her husband passed away: ‘My husband died and left me on my own.
 I managed to cope with things and get by at first.
 But in the last two years it got very lonely and miserable.
 I saw my daughter once a week, but the rest of the time I was on my own with nobody to talk to.
 I thought, “This can’t go on with me by myself”.’

 Many local Age UKs provide befriending services, some by telephone and some where a volunteer visits the older person at their home.
 This vital service provides a link to the outside world and often acts as a gateway for other services and valuable support.

-Age UK also provides a telephone befriending service called ‘Call in Time’, which consists of a regular daily or weekly phone call.
+Age UK also provides a telephone befriending service called ‘Call in Time.'
 The relationship is structured so that each befriender makes the call at a regular pre-agreed time.
-All befrienders are volunteers, who freely give up their time to help lonely older people.
+All befrienders are corporate volunteers, who freely give up their time to help lonely older people.

 If you think you, or someone you know, could benefit from the Call in Time service, or if you wish to know more about how the service works, please call Age UK on 0800 434 6105, email firstname.lastname@example.org, or write (including your contact details, with no stamp needed) to:

 If you are referring someone other than yourself to the service, please use our referral form.
 Make sure you have their permission to do so, please provide us with as much relevant information as possible (i.e. main reason for referral, telephone contact details, the person's preferred times for us to get in touch with them, etc.)